 |Mean of predictions||6.34|

 Ben Moat and his group from the National Oceanography Centre (NOC) in Southampton, UK won the competition with the lowest RMSE and highest correlation.
 Congrats to Ben and his colleagues!
-For their efforts they will receive the grand prize of OSNAP T-shirts!
+For their efforts they received the grand prize of OSNAP T-shirts!